tinayang3024/ECE1778H1-Group-Project/README.md

 - Toggle the "Daily recipe reminder (6:00 PM)" switch to ON
 - Grant notification permission when prompted by your device
 - The app will now send you a daily reminder at 6:00 PM
-- To test: tap the "Test notification" button to receive an immediate notification
+- To test: tap the "Test notification" button to receive an immediate notification (for demo purpose only; not shown in the final deployed version)
 - To disable: toggle the switch to OFF

 #### 7. View Your Profile
-- Tap the "Profile" tab to see your profile information:
+- Tap the "Profile" tab to see your google profile information:
-  - Profile picture, name, and email (from OAuth login)
+  - Google profile photo, Google username, and gmail (from OAuth login)
-  - Total number of collected recipes
+  - Total number of collected/created recipes
   - Notification settings
-- Tap "Logout" to sign out and return to the Login Screen
+- Tap "Sign Out" to end the session and return to the Login Screen

 ## Video Demo
 https://www.youtube.com/watch?v=6QOHw9LwyNU